featherbear/UNSW-CSE-Thesis/site/content/posts/seminar-a-preparation.md

 ## Hypothesis / Problem

-> How have manufacturers of IoT-enabled / smart home devices addressed the increasing concerns of digital privacy and integrity
+> How have manufacturers of IoT-enabled / smart home devices addressed the increasing concerns of digital privacy and product security?

-How have manufacturers attempted to mitigate the potential for IoT-enabled / smart home devices to be modified with malicious intent?
+<s>How have manufacturers attempted to mitigate the potential for IoT-enabled / smart home devices to be modified with malicious intent?</s>

 ***